cysouw/diathesis/text/c02_structure.md

 d.
 Er sorgt sich um seine Mutter.
 :::

-An ~~adjunct change [ADJ › ADJ]~~ is, according to the definitions, not a diathesis at all, as adjuncts are not lexically specific.
+An ~~adjunct change [ADJ › ADJ]~~ is, according to my definitions, not a diathesis at all, as adjuncts are not lexically specific.
 However, the change between a possessor *dein* 'your' [@next a] and a non-governed prepositional phrase *von dir* 'from you' [@next b] can be seen as as a borderline examples, see [@sec:prepositions-possessor-to-preposition].

 ::: ex
 ~~Adjunct change [ADJ › ADJ]~~